telerik/teststudio-docs/docs/knowledge-base/verification-kb/disabled-attribute-html.md

 There are two ways to do that:

-1.&nbsp; 1.Write the Find Logic yourself in code.
+1.&nbsp; Write the Find Logic yourself in code.
 Use this approach if you are using Telerik Testing Framework only.
 You can insert this logic in the same coded step that does the disabled verification.

 ```C#
 Element e = Find.ByExpression("id=myInput");